jplate/jPasi/README.md

 Once you have finished creating your diagram, you can click on the 'Generate' button in the bottom-right corner to generate code that can be pasted into your LaTeX document.
 This code will appear in a text area that opens up once you click on the 'Generate' button.
 In order for LaTeX to process it, you will need to load Peter Kabal’s [texdraw](https://ctan.org/pkg/texdraw) package in your document's preamble (using the `\usepackage` command).
 This code will also allow you to recreate your diagram in jPasi at a later point.
 To do so, first click on the 'Load' button near the bottom-right corner.
 This will open the same text area as before, and now you can paste your code into it.
 Clicking on the 'Load' button that is right beneath that text area will recreate your diagram.
 (There is also a 'Replace current diagram' checkbox that you will need to tick if you do not want your diagram to be added to the one that may already be present on the canvas.)

 ### Other features ###
-- If and when there is no primarily selected node, the editable parameters shown in the editor tab are those of the canvas itself.
+- If and when there is no primarily selected item, the editable parameters shown in the editor tab are those of the canvas itself.
 These include parameters of a *grid* to which nodes tend to 'snap' as they are being dragged across the canvas.
 - In the *transform tab*, you can perform geometrical transformations (scalings, rotations, and flips) on the selected group of nodes.
-These operations are centered on the primarily selected node.
+These operations are centered on the primarily selected item.
 By default, the sizes of entity nodes are not affected by scaling, but this can be changed by ticking a checkbox.
 - In the *group tab*, you can create and manage groups of nodes.
 - Two or more connectors running between the same two entity nodes can be combined into a single *compound connector*.
 To do so, first select the two associated entity nodes (see the above entry on 'Adding connectors').
 The button that is normally labeled 'Copy Selection' will then read 'Combine Connectors'.
 Clicking on this button will combine the two connectors into one &ndash; useful for creating bidirectional arrows.
 The two connectors can be decombined by clicking on a button in the editor tab of the resulting compound connector.
+- You can edit multiple items at the same time.
+For example, by editing the text of a label, you'll be simultaneously editing the text of any other label that happens to be selected at that time.

 ## Keyboard Shortcuts ##